mrshankly/tryelixir/README.md

     MIX_ENV=prod mix do deps.get, server

-Disclamer: Modules and functions are white-listed, but beware, this it may allow random code to run on your machine, be careful.
+Disclamer: Modules and functions are white-listed, but beware, random code might be able to run on your machine, be careful.

 ## License